grenaud/gargammel/README.md

  * Hudson's ms (see: http://home.uchicago.edu/rhudson1/source/mksamples.html)
  * seq-gen, you can install on Ubuntu by typing:   sudo apt install seq-gen

 Both should be installed in your path.

+Alternatively, you can use the supplied [conda](https://https://conda.io/) `environment.yml` file to download and set up all dependencies for you for you.

+    conda env create -f environment.yml

 Installation:
 -------------------------------------------------------------------------------------

+> If you are using the conda enviroment, you can skip this step and just load the environment with `conda activate gargammel`

 In the main directory, simply type

   make

 This should install bamtools (C++ library to read/write BAM files) and ART (Illumina read simulator).

 Overview:
 -------------------------------------------------------------------------------------